Pular para o conteúdo principal

 pnpm link --global # vincula foo globalmente

 When you use pnpm link, the linked package is symlinked from the source code.
 Você pode modificar o código-fonte do pacote vinculado e as alterações serão refletidas em seu projeto.
 Com este método o pnpm não instalará as dependências do pacote vinculado, você terá que instalá-las manualmente no código-fonte.
-This may be usefull when you have to use a specific package manager for the linked package, for example, if you want to use npm for the linked package, but pnpm for your project.
+This may be useful when you have to use a specific package manager for the linked package, for example, if you want to use npm for the linked package, but pnpm for your project.

 When you use the file: protocol in dependencies, the linked package is hard-linked to your project node_modules, you can modify the source code of the linked package, and the changes will be reflected in your project.
 With this method pnpm will also install the dependencies of the linked package, overriding the node_modules of the linked package.